w3c/wai-intro-wcag/content/new-in-22.md

 In WCAG 2.2, success criteria **[2.4.7 Focus Visible](https://www.w3.org/TR/WCAG22/#focus-visible) is changed from Level AA to Level A**.

-<em>To comment on the WCAG Working Draft:</em> Please submit any comments on these new proposed success criteria by 18 September 2020.
+<em>If you have comments on the WCAG Working Draft:</em> Please submit any comments on these proposed success criteria by 4 June 2021.
 Ideally open one [new GitHub issue]( https://github.com/w3c/wcag/issues/new) per discrete comment.
 If you’re not comfortable with GitHub, you can send comments to public-agwg-comments@w3.org

+### Changes to Working Draft

+Changes from the 11 August 2020 to 11 May 2021 Working Draft include:
+* Accessible authentication: Incorporates concepts of ‘steps’ to account for multi-factor authentication, and explicitly allows for ‘mechanisms’ like password managers.
+* Dragging movement: A very minor wording update.
+* Consistent help: Renamed from “Findable help”, and follows the ‘consistent navigation’ criterion more closely.
+* Page Break Navigation: Renamed, the criterion text is reduced to focus on content which already implements programmatic page break locators.
+* Focus appearance (minimum): Restructured the criterion text, whilst keeping the requirement essentially the same.
+* Focus appearance (enhanced): Aligned with the minimum version.
+* Visible control: Renamed (from Hidden controls), added several exceptions.
+* Target size (minimum): Renamed (from Pointer target Spacing), reduced the core size requirement to 24px, and simplified the criterion text.
+* Redundant entry: Removed the ‘steps in a process’ aspect, added a within-session scope, and added several exceptions.

 ## Guideline 2.4 Navigable